Julgodis/Cupcake-Compiler/README.md

 Not so useful when you have access to #modify and #body_text.
 This feature will be implemented later if Jonathan Blow uses it in a new demo.

 ##### Double multi-return #####
-Double multi-return is a special case that is not yet implemented.
-The code below show where the problem occurs.
+Double multi-return is a special case that does not work with v0.1-alpha.
+The code below show how the problem occurs.
+Will be fixed in the next version.
 ```jai
 VeryGoodProcedure :: () -> s64, s64 {
      return 13, 37